lra/mackup/README.md

 mackup restore
 ```

-Done !
+Done!

-You can find more detailed instructions in [INSTALL.md](INSTALL.md)
+You can find more detailed instructions in [INSTALL.md](INSTALL.md).

 ## Usage